 Amazon Kindle Touch Review

 The Kindle Touch touchscreen is a feature that's long overdue, according to the experts.
-But even though many like the Kindle Touch, they aren't blown away by it.
-A Kindle Touch review in PC Mag says this ereader is now a "close second" to the Barnes & Noble Nook, and Engadget likewise asserts the Nook stacks up quite well against the Kindle.
-PC World's Kindle Touch review is less enthusiastic, giving it only an above-average rating and noting awkward in-book navigation and menus.
+But even though many like the Kindle Touch (Special Edition, with ads, for $99, Amazon), they aren't blown away by it.
+A review in PC Mag says this ereader is now a "close second" to the Barnes & Noble Nook, and Engadget likewise asserts the Nook stacks up quite well against the Kindle.
+PC World's review is less enthusiastic, giving it only an above-average rating and noting awkward in-book navigation and menus.